redhat-italy/bpmdemo/README.md

 1. Interaction with the Business Central from an external app (using ReST API);
 2. Use of groups, assignement and escalation of the Runtime Engine.
 ### The SIMPLE process
-the first process is a very simple process that can be designed on the fly during the first part of the demo.
+The first process is a very simple process that can be designed on the fly during the first part of the demo.
 ### The PAYSLIP process
 The payslip process must be imported and is based on a specific path of actions
+### Setup
+1. Install a BPM Suite platform following the product installation guide.
+2. Clone the git project into a folder of your convenience.
+Let's cal it <prj_dir>.
+3. Run the BPMS instance.
+4. Import the repository:
+4.1 Enter the console with a user with Admin role.
+4.2 Go to Authoring -> Administration.
+4.3 from the Repositories tab select Clone repository.
+4.4 Specify a name, select an OU of your preference and specify the path: <prj_dir>/repositories/mef 4.5 The process *attivazioneSistemaPaghe* will be now available in the Project authoring section of the console.
+5. Build the project so that now you have a precess definition of the above process in the process definition list.
+6. Edit the web application (in the application folder of the cloned project) with your IDE.
+7. Edit the **index.jsp** page and change the **theUrl** variable in the script section at the bottom of the file.
+You have to change the references to the deployed processes: */business-central/rest/runtime/**it.mef.demo:bpmdemo:1.0**/withvars/process/**bpmdemo.simple**/start* by substituting it with correct ones that you can read from the console when you edit the process definition with the process editor.
+8. Build the project using mvn clean package.
+9. Deploy the app located in the target subfolder by copying it in the deployments dir or using the deploy command of the CLI.